ReviewMyContract.aiReview My Contract

 What to Do

 When you encounter an arbitration clause, identify four things immediately: (1) Is it mandatory or voluntary?
 A clause saying 'shall' or 'must' submit to arbitration is mandatory — you have no option to go to court.
 A clause saying 'may' submit to arbitration is voluntary.
 (2) Does it cover 'any dispute' or only specific types?
 'Any dispute' language is the broadest and most restrictive.
-(3) Which forum administers it — AAA, JAMS, or ad hoc?
+(3) Which forum administers it — AAA, JAMS, ICC, CPR, or ad hoc?
 The forum determines the procedural rules and, critically, the cost structure.
 (4) Is there a class action waiver?
 If so, understand that you are also waiving your right to join others in a collective claim.
 These four elements determine how aggressively you need to negotiate the clause.

 02High Importance